singhaniasnigdha/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

-The overarching idea of this project is inspired fromm a Harry Potter-themed Escape Room.
+The overarching idea of this game is inspired fromm a Harry Potter-themed Escape Room.
 The users are expected to complete 5 tasks, which range from logic puzzles to simple Harry Potter trivia.

 The theme of the game is preparing a student to begin lessons at Hogwarts.
 To do so, they must:
 1. Visit Diagon Alley